jlangch/venice/README.md

 ### Multimethods

-Multimethods are a simple yet powerful mechanism for runtime polymorphism.
+Multimethods are a powerful mechanism for runtime polymorphism.
-They allow simple strategy pattern implementations as an example.

 ```clojure
 (do